titocampis/b-tool-dcompose/README.md

 ```

 # How to override the database
-You need to execute the script and change the owner of the files to root
+You need to execute the script [mongodb/override_database.py](mongodb/override_database.py) and change the owner of the files to root

+# Next Steps
+1. Sort the project structure and folders
+2. Finish the GUI
+3. Use tha marlot email to send you notifications each 1 of the month of the birthdays of the month
+4. Test python crons and play with them
+5. Implement it as a cron job